JuCJeff/fetch-dogs-shadcn/README.md

 - User authentication to save favorite dogs persistently.
 - Improved UI/UX with animations and better responsiveness.
 - More advanced matching algorithm for dog recommendations.
+- Better Zip Code Support for more accurate radius searches.

 ## 📜 License